aceslowman/ReactRPG/README.md

 # ReactRPG
 A simple text based Interactive Fiction/RPG created by the 2019 Spring Part-time Montana Code School Cohort.
 Inspired by our love of OG games such as Kings Quest IV, we wanted to create something that also tied in a Role Playing aspect such that the player has a choice of character classes each with their own stats, the ability to name their character, collect items/gold and gain experience points.

+The game is built on a Node.js platform using React.js for the front end and Express.js with MongoDB for the backend.

 ## Components

 ### Scene